Search

 Care and maintenance of animal spaces

 If you are passionate about the welfare of animals, you will always want them to stay in a safe, comfortable and clean environment.
 That means you would be responsible for the cleanliness of their spaces, right from where they sleep to where they play or rest during the day.
-This would include disinfecting their enclosures to ensure the animals are not exposed to harmful pests and germs.
+This would include disinfecting their enclosures to ensure the animals are not exposed to harmful germs.
 A safe and comfortable environment also includes providing suitable activities and forms of enrichment.

 Creating and implementing zoo enclosure enrichment activities